harness/developer-hub/docs/platform/3_Authentication/3-single-sign-on-saml.md

 ### Users in over 150 groups

-When users have large numbers of group memberships, the number of groups listed in the token can grow the token size.
+When a user has many group memberships, the number of groups listed in the token can grow the token size.
 Azure Active Directory limits the number of groups it will emit in a token to 150 for SAML assertions.

 If a user is a member of a larger number of groups, the groups are omitted and a link to the Graph endpoint to obtain group information is included instead.

-To invoke the API, Harness will need **Client ID** and **Client Secret** for your registered app.
+To invoke the API, Harness requires **Client ID** and **Client Secret** for your registered app.

 To get this information, do the following: